What is Model UN?

 IC21, three Jackson high school social studies teachers and one or two volunteers have formed a steering committee annually to organize TCMUN since its inception in 2006.
 Depending upon the number of participants, the conference is broken into 4-8 committees that simulate meetings of various UN agencies and bodies including the UN Security Council.
 The steering committee also decides which countries are to be represented in addition to the five permanent members of the Security Council, and deals with most logistical questions such as the final conference schedule, IT matters, and meals and refreshments.

 IC21 is responsible for designating which countries students at participating schools will represent and in which committee.
 The specific assignment of countries to participating students is left to their teachers.
-For most committees besides the Security Council, two students from the same school are assigned to a given country so they can work in pairs to prepare for TCMUN.

 Who provides the preparatory materials for TCMUN?